mesosphere/dcos-docs-site/pages/1.12/networking/SDN/dcos-overlay/index.md

 The **Networking** tab of the DC/OS web interface provides information helpful for troubleshooting.
 It contains information about the virtual networks from DC/OS Overlay that a container is associated with and the IP address of the container on that virtual network.

-`NOTE: The network tab currently displays information about containers that are associated with virtual networks managed by DC/OS Overlay.
-It does not have information about containers running on virtual networks managed by any other CNI/CNM provider`.
+<p class="message--note"><strong>NOTE: </strong> The network tab currently displays information about containers that are associated with virtual networks managed by DC/OS Overlay.
+It does not have information about containers running on virtual networks managed by any other CNI/CNM provider.</p>

 <a name="limitations"></a>
 ### Limitations